laksh-nanwani/Distributed-Systems-2024-IIITH-Project-Gnutella/README.md

 ### 4. File Querying
 - If a node needs a file, it sends a `QUERY` message, which is also flooded through the network like `PING`.
-- Nodes that have the requested file respond with a `QUERYHIT` message, which traces back to the querying node.
+- Nodes with the requested file respond with a `QUERYHIT` message, which traces back to the querying node.

 ### 5. File Transfer
 - After receiving all `QUERYHIT` responses, the node selects the peer with the **highest bandwidth** to download the file.